The pricing of domain names is part art, part science. Some of the factors that we consider include:

 We try to put prices on all of our names, but we aren't 100% successful.
 One reason why a name may not have a price is that we simply haven't gotten around to doing the necessary analysis to set one.
 Another reason is that the prices for some categories of domain names are changing rapidly and we don't want to write down a price that might become dated very quickly.

-In either case, please contact us and tell us what name you are interested in.
+In either case, please contact us and tell us what domain name you are interested in.
 If you are able to include a specific offer, that's even better.
 We'll get back to you and let you know what's going on.

 It depends on a couple of factors: